hehao98/StarScout/README.md

 # Fake-Star-Detector

-This is a project to detect fake stars in popular github repos

-## Dev Setup
+## Setup

-These scripts have only been tested in Ubuntu.
+The scripts works with Python 3.12 and has only been tested on Ubuntu 22.04.

 1. Setup Python env.
 For example (using Anaconda):